Keto breath is real.

 The first criterion is the glycemic index.
-As we know, products with high GI raise your blood sugar, and products with zero GI don’t.
+As we know, products with high GI raise your blood sugar levels, and products with zero GI don’t.
 Our goal is to choose the sweetener with the lowest GI.

 Here’s a list of some popular sweeteners:

 As you can see, table sugar has the glycemic index of 65, meaning that it causes your blood glucose to raise significantly.
 That’s why it’s not allowed on keto.

 Sweeteners with the GI above 10 are not safe for keto.
 Even though the products that use them instead of sugar are, technically, sugar free.

 What about sweeteners with the GI below 10?
 Are they ok?

 It depends on what you treat as ok.
 The absolute majority of sweeteners falls into one of the categories: sugar alcohols, natural sweeteners, and artificial sweeteners.